SoftCircuits/NumberToText/README.md

 string s = converter.Transform(123.45);
 ```

 Note that negative numbers are converted to positive numbers before transforming.
 Therefore, `123.45` would product the same result for as for `-123.45`.
-Depending on how you want negative numbers handled, you could prefix the result with `"Minus"` or something to that effect.
+Depending on how you want negative numbers handled, you could prefix the result with `"Minus"` or something to that effect when the value is a negative number.

 ## Additional Information